Dalano Banton: Early life

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Western Kentucky 2018 Basketball Commitments".
+Rivals.
+Retrieved January 1, 2021.; "2018 Western Kentucky Hilltoppers Recruiting Class".
+ESPN.
+Retrieved January 1, 2021.; "2018 Team Ranking".
+Rivals.
+Retrieved January 1, 2021.;

 College career

 As a freshman, Banton played 31 games at Western Kentucky, averaging 3.4 points, 3.0 rebounds and 2.1 assists per game.
 Banton made 12 starts and nearly had a triple-double with eight points, 13 rebounds and 10 assists in a career-high 38 minutes in a win over No. 15 Wisconsin.
 Banton was one of only six players in Division I basketball to have a game with at least eight points, 13 rebounds and 10 assists in 2018–19.
 He had three double-figure scoring efforts on the season, including a season-high 11 points against both Belmont and Saint Mary's, as he also had six assists and three blocks against the Gaels.
 On April 10, 2019, Banton announced his intent to transfer from Western Kentucky.
 On May 1, 2019, Banton announced, via Twitter, his commitment to Nebraska.

 Banton sat out the 2019–20 season after transferring from Western Kentucky and honed his skills on the scout team.
-Banton played during the Huskers' trip to Italy in August 2019, averaging 5.8 points, 3.5 rebounds, 2.5 assists, and 1.3 steals per game in helping the Huskers post a 4–0 record.
+Banton played during the Huskers' trip to Italy in August 2019, averaging 5.8 points, 3.5 rebounds, 2.5 assists and 1.3 steals per game in helping the Huskers post a 4–0 record.

-On December 17, 2020, Banton recorded just the second triple-double in Nebraska men's basketball history with 13 points, 11 rebounds, and 10 assists in Nebraska's 110–64 win over Doane University.
-He averaged 9.6 points, 5.9 rebounds, and 3.9 assists per game.
+On December 17, 2020, Banton recorded just the second triple-double in Nebraska men's basketball history with 13 points, 11 rebounds and 10 assists in Nebraska's 110–64 win over Doane University.
+He averaged 9.6 points, 5.9 rebounds and 3.9 assists per game.
 Following the season, he declared for the 2021 NBA draft while maintaining his college eligibility.
 However, on July 2 he announced he was remaining in the draft.